Iohexol: Adverse effects

-The most common side effects after intravenous injections are: pain at the site of injection (3%), blurring of vision (2%), nausea (2%), arrhythmia (2%), taste pervertion (1%), hypotension (0.7%), and vomiting (0.7%).
+The most common side effects after intravenous injections are: pain at the site of injection (3%), blurring of vision (2%), nausea (2%), arrhythmia (2%), taste perversion (1%), hypotension (0.7%), and vomiting (0.7%).

 Society and culture

 Naming

-It is sold under the brand names Omnipaque,.
+It is sold under the brand name Omnipaque.
 It is also sold as a density gradient medium under the names Accudenz, Histodenz, and Nycodenz.

 Available forms

 It is available in various concentrations, from 140 to 350 milligrams of iodine per milliliter.
 Iohexol can given as intrathecal, intravascular, oral, rectal, intraarticular, or into the body cavity.